 ARE HERE AGAIN

 After Prohibition ended in April 1933, owner Joe Kraus began brewing Anchor Steam® Beer once again after a hiatus of thirteen years.
 As luck would have it, his newly reopened Brewery went up in smoke the following February.
-He re-opened Anchor in an old brick building with a new partner, Joe Allen, just a few blocks from where the Brewery is today.
+He re-opened Anchor in an old brick building with a new partner, Joe Allen, just a few blocks from where the historic Brewery is today.

 THE ERA OF MASS PRODUCTION